Better Together: Integrate Adobe Apps with Your School’s Favorite Productivity Tools

 In addition, they can send projects right from Adobe Spark to their Google Drives using a new option in the Publish menu.
 Once they do, they’ll see a folder called Adobe Spark in their Google Drives.
 They can double-click any project in the folder to open it right inside the Adobe Spark Editor and make changes.
 Students can also start new Adobe Spark creations from within Google Drive by leveraging the “Create” button.

-Learn more about our Google for Education integrations.
+Learn more about our Google Workspace for Education integrations.

 Bringing the power of Adobe and Microsoft apps together